gayverjr/opencap/dox/openmolcas.md

 	 TRD1

 OpenCAP uses these densities to compute the
-%CAP matrix elements in state basis, which is required to perform perturbative %CAP calculations.
+%CAP matrix elements in state basis, which is required to perform projected %CAP calculations.

 In addition to the one particle densities, OpenCAP also requires a zeroth order Hamiltonian.